 Magic Kingdom Attractions and Wait Times

-Initially, crowds and wait times were significantly low upon reopening.
-Now that crowds have started to return to Disney World, you can expect the popular rides, such as Splash Mountain and Seven Dwarfs Mine Train, to have about 45- to 60-minute wait times while the majority of the rides stick to 30 minutes or less.
+Initially, wait times were significantly lower upon reopening.
+Now that crowds have started to return to Magic Kingdom, you can expect the popular rides, such as Splash Mountain and Seven Dwarfs Mine Train, to have about 90-minute wait times while the majority of the rides stick to 50 minutes or less.
 Sometimes, the lines end up being actually much shorter than the posted wait time.
 So far, Big Thunder Mountain Railroad has been a consistent example of a ride queue that moves swiftly despite having a line that extends beyond the entrance.
 Every time we've gotten in line, the ride takes about half of the posted time.

 Overall, the majority of rides are no longer walk-ons (as they tended to be upon reopening in July), but because there are many attractions to choose from, people are fairly spread out inside the park.
 There isn't necessarily a single attraction that sees higher wait times than others.
 However, attractions in Frontierland and Adventureland, as well as Seven Dwarfs Mine Train, generally see the highest wait times throughout the day.
 During our most recent trip, we managed to get in nine attractions and lunch at Be Our Guest on an abbreviated park day.
 (While we loved dining in the Beast's castle, keep in mind that table-service meals take a bite out of your time left to hop on rides!)
 While the lines are long and spread out due to social distancing, they also tend to be constantly moving, which made for hoppy tadpoles who didn't quite feel like they were "waiting" long.
 Every once in a while, the queue may stop moving for cleaning and sanitization, though cast members will let you know via an announcement.